2/82 note Rzebitschek - Seriel no. 24588; Gamme no. 2091

 Instead of the usual side levers the mechanism is started by a pull-cord.
 It stops at the end of each tune unless the cord is kept taught.

-There is a change/repeat selector, but this requires the removal of the mechanism in order to loosen and tighten the screw so it is set for repeat only.
+There is a change/repeat selector, but this requires the removal of the mechanism from the case in order to loosen and tighten the screw so it is set for repeat only.

 See it in the workshop